The Water Production Division consists of the following sub-divisions:

 The Groundwater Production sub-division:

 This sub-division is responsible for the production of all well water for the City.
-Currently, the Water Production Department operates and maintains 136 water supply wells (44 in Carson County, 21 in Potter County and 71 in Randall and Deaf Smith Counties), with a combined capacity of 66 million gallons per day (MGD) and three pump stations.
-The City has 259,842 acres of water rights in Carson, Deaf Smith, Hartley, Ochiltree, Potter, Randall, and Roberts Counties of the Texas Panhandle.
+Currently, the Water Production Division operates and maintains various water supply wells in Carson, Potter, Randall and Deaf Smith Counties.
+These wells can produce a combined capacity of 66 million gallons per day.
+The City has approximately 259,842 acres of water rights in the Texas Panhandle which includes Carson, Deaf Smith, Hartley, Ochiltree, Potter, Randall, and Roberts Counties.
 Most of these water rights are undeveloped and are kept in reserve for future use.
-Nine full-time employees are responsible for operating and maintaining the water supply wells.

 The Water Transmission sub-division: